Cancer Research UK logo.

 Screening for oesophageal cancer

 There is no national screening programme for oesophageal cancer in the UK.
-But people who are at higher risk of developing oesophageal cancer have regular checks.
-This includes people with Barrett’s oesophagus.
+People with a higher risk of developing oesophageal cancer have regular checks, including people with Barrett’s oesophagus.

 What is cancer screening?